 We tested our choice of distributions as written lines 209-212 (“Adequate distributions of values for each parasite and detection method considered were selected using log likelihood and AIC criteria and by comparing goodness-of-fits plots (density, CDF, Q-Q, P-P) (R packages MASS (Venables & Ripley, 2002) and fitdistrplus (Delignette-Muller & Dutang, 2015).”).
 We added the corresponding plots for clarity as supplementary material (Supplementary Figure S4).

-The value of 7.14 is biologically meaningless and confuse the reader, it’s just the best value that maximise the likelihood & allows positive values, so we modified as follow: “In the case of ΔCtMouse−Eimeria, the Weibull distribution requires positive values as input.
+The value of 7.14 is biologically meaningless, it’s just the best value that maximise the likelihood & allows positive values, so we modified as follow: “In the case of ΔCtMouse−Eimeria, the Weibull distribution requires positive values as input.
 Therefore, we estimated an extra “shift parameter” which was optimized by maximum likelihood..” (lines 273-275 new).

 C31.
 Lines 230 -251. correlating body condition (based on Body Weight) with health status.
 No argument is given to support these data as indicator of fitness with or without parasite.
 Moreover, literature is divided about the relevance of BC to estimate heath state and/or parasite impact on host fitness (see few non-exhaustive examples I have in my personal bibliography: for: in the field : caribous - Hughes et al, 2009 - ; against or with restriction (especially in mice!) see here1).
 Note that numerous parasitological studies showed positive correlation between either body size or weight with either parasite richness or parasite load (similar to what the authors referee here as tolerance).
 This is especially true among fish hosts.
 To conclude, I recommend the reading of Wilder et al. 2016.
 Functional Ecology 30, 108–115 to question the relevance of BC parameter.
 Clearly, I am not convinced that this data reflects the health status under infection or not.
 At least, I would have appreciate the authors develop some arguments!
 See further comments on pathogeny , parasite cost/ host fitness and induced mortality